Chevy Chase Village, Maryland

-Chevy Chase Village, Maryland is an incorporated municipality in Montgomery County, Maryland, United States, bordering Washington, D.C.
-It is made up of sections 1, 1a, and 2 of Chevy Chase, as originally designated by The Chevy Chase Land Company.
-The population was 1,953 as of the 2010 census.
-The town is the wealthiest in Maryland, with a median income of over $250,000, the highest income bracket listed by the census bureau, and a median home value of $1,823,800.
+Chevy Chase Village is an incorporated municipality in Montgomery County, Maryland, United States, bordering Washington, D.C.
+The population was 2,049 as of the 2020 census.
+As of 2017, the village was the wealthiest municipality in Maryland, per capita, with a median income of over $250,000, the highest income bracket listed by the census bureau, and a median home value of $1,823,800.

-Chevy Chase Village includes 721 homes.
+Chevy Chase Village includes 727 housing units.
 It is known for its speed limit enforcement actions, which produce 24% of its annual revenue.